Baavril/42sh/src/hash_module/README.txt

 o> ft_get_entry : If key corresponds with an entry of your table, the value of
 	this entry (see ft_insert) is returned.

-o> ft_print_sortentries : Will print each entry on a line the format key=value
+o> ft_print_sortentries : Will print each entry on a line in the format that is
+	defined in the table's set of behaviours of the table you have defined (see section III.).
-	and sorted in ascii values of keys.
+	key=value sorted in ascii values of keys may be a default behaviour.

 o> ft_free_htable : pretty straight foward.